uwescience/myria-website/docs/myria-ec2.markdown

 ```
 myria-cluster destroy test-cluster --region us-west-2

+Are you sure you want to destroy the cluster 'test-cluster' in the 'us-west-2' region? [y/N]: y
 Terminating instances i-7e2cd2a5, i-7d2cd2a6, i-7c2cd2a7
 Deleting security group test-cluster (sg-5605f630).
 Security group test-cluster (sg-5605f630) successfully deleted